FoxNet-DDNet/Entity-Client-DDNet/README.md

 Foxs turn on copying files from other clients and making a *semi* All In One client, which will be called...
 Aiodob.

-If anyones got a better name make an Issue please.
-I want something sick, nothing like.. idk..
-THE Client or sum

 ## How to use the Client

 ### Steam